dogoncouch/logdissect/README.md

 Bugs, questions, and other issues can be directed to the project's [issues page](https://github.com/dogoncouch/logdissect/issues) on GitHub, or emailed to [dpersonsdev@gmail.com](mailto:dpersonsdev@gmail.com).

 ## Contributing
 Contributions are welcome in the form of code, bug fixes, or testing feedback.
-For more on how to contribute to logdissect, see [CONTRIBUTING.md](docs/CONTRIBUTING.md).
+For more on how to contribute to logdissect, see the [code of conduct](docs/CODE_OF_CONDUCT.md) and [contributing guielines](docs/CONTRIBUTING.md).

 # Copyright